You can apply to TRIO UB if:

 - Complete an interest form with your assigned counselor or Future Center staff.

-- Speak with Upward Bound staff via phone or in person during office hours.
+- Speak with Upward Bound staff via phone or during office hours.

 - Complete interview and recommendation forms